Este13/Python/README.md

-# File Picker
+# File Sorter

-## Can move or copy a certain type of file recursively.
+## Can copy a certain type of file recursively.

-This just pick files from a choosen folder and copy the ones linked to the extension you choosed in an other folder work recursively
+This just pick files from a choosen folder and move the ones linked to the extension you choosed in an other folder work recursively